nerve-bio/NERVE/README.md

 </p>
 <p>
- It further enhances the experience by allowing visualization of analysis results using our custom-built visualizer,also facilitating the identification of epitopes (and their constituent parts) predicted to bind to multiple HLA alleles.
+ It further enhances the experience by allowing visualization of analysis results using our custom-built visualizer, also facilitating the identification of epitopes (and their constituent parts) predicted to bind to multiple HLA alleles.
   </p>
 </div>